• Skip to main content

 How to Enable USB Drive Boot in BIOS

-Please note that you may need to press the suggested key more than once to enter BIOS.
-You should not hold down the key (just press and release).
-Also, do not press the key too many times as you may end up locking the system or
+Note: You may need to press the suggested key more than once to enter BIOS.
+You should not hold down the key (just press and release the key).
+Also, do not press the key too many times, as you may end up locking the system or generating system errors.

-8. Go to the Boot Tab of BIOS setup utility and use the keys to make your computer boot from the USB drive first in the boot sequence.
+3. Once you are in BIOS, go to the Boot tab and use the suggested keys to make your computer boot from USB Drive first in the Boot sequence order.

 BIOS Boot Priority

-Note: In general, the BIOS on most computers will list the USB boot option as Removable Devices or USB.
-However, on some computers USB boot option might be listed under Hard Drive.
-Make sure to check under hard drive option, in case you are having problems locating the USB boot option.
+Note: In general, the USB boot option is listed as Removable Devices or USB.
+However, on some computers USB boot option may be listed under Hard Drive section.

 Related